Husain-Malwat/HARS-Human-Activity-Recognition-System/README.md

 ## Overview

-This project focuses on implementing a Human Activity Recognition system using accelerometer and gyroscope data.
-The dataset used is the UCI-HAR dataset, where participants performed six activities while wearing a Samsung Galaxy S II smartphone.
+Implementation of a Human Activity Recognition system using accelerometer and gyroscope data.
+The dataset used is the UCI-HAR dataset, where participants performed six activities.
 The goal is to analyze and classify activities based on sensor data.

 ## Dataset